Bell's Park and Quarry by William Simpson (1823-1899) Love Loan ran along the southern edge.

 Come 1966, however, the College of Science and Technology vacated the street and it disappeared from record.

-This will be your chance to immerse yourself in the city’s newest neighbourhood, a stone’s throw from George Square, Queen Street Station, the University of Strathclyde and the Merchant City.
-As was the case through 200 years of the original Love Loan, we’ll be bringing a diverse collection of occupiers to the new Love Loan – office, hotel and residential; health and well being, food and drink, local makers and producers, all with a real focus on community and sustainability.
+A stone’s throw from George Square, Queen Street Station, the University of Strathclyde and the Merchant City, Glasgow’s newest neighbourhood will be an exciting new location in which to immerse yourself.
+As was the case through 200 years of the original Love Loan, we’ll be bringing a diverse collection of occupiers to the new Love Loan – hotel and residential; health and wellbeing, food and drink, all with a real focus on community and sustainability.